KubeRocketCI/docs/docs/use-cases/deploy-application-from-feature-branch.md

 ### Deploy With Custom Parameters

-The platform utilizes a Helm chart found in the **deploy-templates** folder of each component repository.
-To deploy a feature branch with custom variables, select the **Values override** option on the environment page.
-The **Values override** option allows to redefine default parameters in the **deploy-templates** folder of the Helm chart.
+The platform utilizes a Helm chart found in the **deploy-templates** folder of each Project repository.
+To deploy a feature branch with custom variables, select the **Values override** option on the Environment page.
+The **Values override** option allows you to override default parameters in the **deploy-templates** folder of the Helm chart.

 :::note
 Before enabling this option, you must provide custom parameters for the application.
 To do this, please add the required values to the `values.yaml` file in the GitOps repository, ensuring you follow the expected structure.
 :::

 For the `inventory-service` application, no Helm chart variables are defined yet.
 So, we will modify the Helm chart to add a parameter.
-If your Helm chart already has variables to redefine, you can proceed to step 4.
+If your Helm chart already has variables to override, you can proceed to step 4.

 1. In KubeRocketCI, navigate back to the application and open the branch source code:

   ![Open application source code](../assets/use-cases/deploy-application-from-feature-branch/application-source-code.png "Open application source code")

 2. Clone the application repository to the local machine.
-Checkout to the feature branch and paste the contents below to the `deploy-templates/templates/deployment.yaml` and `deploy-templates/values.yaml` files:
+Check out the feature branch and paste the contents below to the `deploy-templates/templates/deployment.yaml` and `deploy-templates/values.yaml` files:

 ```yaml title="values.yaml"